peakshift/bitcoin-ux/payments/_intro.md

 ## Reviewing the payment and approval

-### Always take into consideration that every valid transaction which is broadcasted to the network cannot be reversed, so it is critical that the user is given a chance to double check the payment details as a final confirmation.
+Always take into consideration that every valid transaction which is broadcasted to the network cannot be reversed, so it is critical that the user is given a chance to double check the payment details as a final confirmation.

 ## Processing

+Once a transaction has been broadcasted, depending on the fee paid … [UNCONFIRMED STATE]

 ## Confirmation

+Once the transaction containing the payment has been mined, the user should be notified …

 # Receiving bitcoin
 Generating payment requests (addresses)